A Scalable Generative Graph Model with Community Structure: BTER Generative Graph Model

 \subsection{Phase 2}

-Phase 2 is simply a Chung-Lu model on the expected excess degrees.
+Phase 2 is simply applying the Chung-Lu model on the expected excess degrees.
 In creating an edge, we choose two nodes independently.
 Those nodes are chosen proportional to their excess degree.
 For node $i$ in group $b$, let $w_i = \frac{1}{2} [d_i - (\rho_b \cdot d_b)]$ denote half its excess degree.
 The total number of edges that should be inserted in Phase 2 is $w^{(2)} = \sum_i w_i$.
-Duplicate edges are fairly rare, so we expect $m^{(2)} \approx w^{(2)}$ Phase 2 edges.
+Ignoring duplicate edges (which are fairly rare in our experiments), we have $m^{(2)} = w^{(2)}$ Phase 2 edges.

 Let $\ndfill$ and $\ndbulk$ be the number of filler and bulk nodes of degree $d$, let $w_d = \sum_{i \in V_d} w_i$ be the weight of all degree-$d$ nodes, and let $r_d$ be the proportion that are filler nodes.
-Inserting a Phase 2 edge proceeds as follows: \begin{compactenum} \item Pick degree $d$ proportional to $w_d$. \item Pick between filler and bulk nodes, according to $r_d$. \item Pick a filler or bulk node (depending on the outcome of Step 2) of degree $d$, uniformly at random. \end{compactenum} The first step is a weighted sampling step and required $O(\log(\dmax))$ work, while the other two steps are constant time operations.
+Inserting a Phase 2 edge proceeds as follows: \begin{compactenum} \item Pick degree $d$, where the probability of picking degree $d$ is proportional to $w_d$. \item Pick between filler and bulk nodes by selecting a uniform random number $x \in [0,1]$ and choosing filler if $x < r_d$ and bulk otherwise. \item Pick a filler or bulk node (as determined in Step 2) of degree $d$, uniformly at random. \end{compactenum} The first step is a weighted sampling step and required $O(\log(\dmax))$ work, while the other two steps are constant time operations.

 One complication in Phase 2 is that getting the correct number of degree-1 nodes poses a problem --- approximately 36\% of the pool of potential degree-1 nodes will not be selected and another 28\% will have degree 2 or larger.
 A fix for this problem has been proposed in \cite{FRD-arXiv-1210.5288}, which involves increasing the pool of degree-1 nodes, without changing the the expected number of edges that will be connected to these vertices.
 This increase in the pool size is controlled by the ``blowup factor,'' $\beta \geq 1$.
-This is included in the algorithm described in \App{bter_details}.
+This is included in the setup described in \Alg{setup} (\Line{blowup}).